technicated/ts-enums/README.md

 })
 ```

-Defining the type has not the same mini-issue of the [prototype declaration](#adding-a-prototype): you can directly refer to the enum type in the methods definition, so TypeScript can correctly reason about your types.
+[THIS IS EXPECTED TO CHANGE IN ORDER TO UNIFORM THE TWO INTERFACES] Defining the type has not the same issue of the [prototype declaration](#adding-a-prototype): you can directly refer to the enum type in the methods definition, so TypeScript can correctly reason about your types.
 This is true even for generic enums, since for static methods you are forced to specify the generic parameters (this is true even for "regular" classes).

-# Introducing generics
+# Using generics

 [☝️ Back to TOC](#table-of-contents)

 The most powerful abstractions come from generics, and luckily TypeScript has them!
 However, to correctly integrate generics with `ts-enums`, you need to do an extra step to help the compiler digest and "pass down" the information about the generic types.

-All the examples will use a generic enum with one generic parameter, but this library supports up to six of them.
+All the following examples will use a generic enum with a single generic parameter, but this library supports up to six of them (although I hope nobody will never need to utilize them 😅).

-Let's translate the original `Maybe` example from the invented `variant` syntax to this library's syntax.
-First the code, then the explanation - and for now we omit the prototype and the static methods.
+Let's translate the original `Maybe` example from the made-up `variant` syntax to this library's syntax.
+First the code, then the explanation - and for now we are going to omit the prototype and the static methods.

 ```typescript
 type Maybe<T> =